jcoene/operable/README.md

 ## A Simple Example

 Let's say we're collecting records of Baseball games.
-A `Team` model has various stats like `W`, `L`, `T`, etc.

-Operable, once included in your models, lets you use the `+`, `-`, `*` and `/` operators on them, just as you would an Integer.
-It returns in the value of the class you're already working with.
+A `Team` model has various stats like `W`, `L`, `T`, etc. Including Operable in your model definition lets you use the `+`, `-`, `*` and `/` operators on objects just as you would on primatives, returning a new instance of the model class containing the result of your desired operation.

-We might imagine something like this:

 ```ruby
 # Create team instances for the 2 NY baseball teams: